Ingredients

 Method

-- Pour the cooled (but still liquid!) jelly into the mixer and mix everything together until the colour is even.
+• Pour the cooled (but still liquid!) jelly into the mixer and mix everything together until the color is even.

 When the cheesecake is set, loosen around the sides of the cheesecake with a thin spatula before removing from the tin to a serving plate.
 Decorate the top with swirls of fresh cream and fresh raspberries.